SOLD, Watercolor Pencil and Colored Pencil, 48 cm x 54.5 cm (19″ x 21.5″) | Print Code: PW10 | Print Sizes: A5, A4, A3, Oversize | Cards Available

 When we pray, we normally just pour out our hearts to God instead of exclusively praying set prayers.
 If this is our approach in prayer then why not take the same approach in worship?
 It is not about the outward form of our worship; it is about the heart for, “The LORD does not look at the things man looks at.
 Man looks at the outward appearance, but the LORD looks at the heart” (1 Samuel 16:7).

 In my personal experience the vast majority of genuine prophetic words during prophetic worship are either direct quotations of Scripture, paraphrased Scripture or small phrases which allude to Scriptures.
 Sometimes they come as basic phrases or metaphors which exemplify Scriptural principles.
 While genuine prophecy may not always be a direct quotation of Scripture, it will NEVER run in contradiction to the Scripture.
 Genuine prophetic words are spoken as specific “words in season” and therefore carry the dynamic, life-giving power of the quickened word of God.
-If it is a genuine prophecy specifically meant for you, then it will always have this effect on you (See 1 Corinthians 14:24-25, Hebrews 4:12-13, Jeremiah 23:29).
+If it is a genuine prophecy specifically meant for you, then it will always have this effect on you (See 1 Corinthians 14:24-25, Hebrews 4:12-13, Jeremiah 23:29), although not always instantaneously.

 Furthermore, the living and active word of God (such as spoken in prophecy) never fails to transform people (Isaiah 55:10-11).